-Rhamnose: Anti-Aging Miracle Or Marketing Ploy?
+Rhamnose: Anti-Aging Miracle or Marketing Ploy?

 ElenaMilano asks…Vichy has created a much publicized rhamnose based anti aging line, called Liftactiv.
 They claim rhamnose is a very important patented discovery and that it stimulates the papillary dermis, causing it to produce new skin cells, collagen etc. Is it true or is it the usual marketing ruse?